-the peculiar properties of surface electromagnetic waves (SEW) sustained at the interface between a one-dimensional photonic crystal (1DPC) and water (Bloch surface waves - BSW).
-We used the technique to reveal the pressure associated with the shock wave released by a cavitation bubble generated by a laser pulse in proximity of a boundary surface.
+In this work, we experimentally demonstrate a new pump-probe pressure sensing scheme exploiting the peculiar properties of surface electromagnetic waves (SEWs) sustained at the interface between a one-dimensional photonic crystal (1DPC) and water [Bloch surface waves (BSWs)].
+We used the technique to reveal the pressure associated with the shock wave released by a cavitation bubble generated by a laser pulse (LP) in proximity of a boundary surface.

 Bubbles' cavitation is one of the most discussed topics in fluid dynamics.
-Generally, it is associated with erosion damage [1], but it is currently reconsidered for a wide range of modern applications within medicine [2], microfluidics [3] and other fields [4].
-Accessing highly resolved pressure measurements at a boundary surface is of extreme interest to unveil the physical mechanisms governing the modification of cavitation bubble dynamics in proximity of the surface and could improve practical applications of cavitation bubbles, such as their interaction with endothelial barriers [5], surfaces' cleaning [6], and lithotripsy [2].
+Generally, it is associated with erosion damage, but it is currently reconsidered for a wide range of modern applications in medicine, microfluidics, and other fields.
+Accessing highly resolved pressure measurements at a boundary surface is of extreme interest to unveil the physical mechanisms governing the modification of cavitation bubble dynamics in proximity of the surface and could improve practical applications of cavitation bubbles, such as their interaction with endothelial barriers, surfaces' cleaning, and lithotripsy.

-Literature is rich of experimental works on bubbles' cavitation, in which the phenomenon is imaged by a fast camera and the associated pressure field is measured by means of a hydrophone, usually based on either an optical fibre probe (FORT) [7] [8] [9] or a polyvinylidene piezoelectric film (PVDF).
+The literature is rich of experimental works on bubbles' cavitation, in which the phenomenon is imaged by a fast camera and the associated pressure field is measured by means of a hydrophone, usually based on either an optical fiber probe (FOPH)7-9 or a polyvinylidene piezoelectric film (PVDF).
 PVDF hydrophones are commonly used to carry out local pressure measurements at boundary surfaces, with the main advantage of resolving pressure changes better than the FOPH type.
-However, measuring the pressure field by means of such needle hydrophones, which typically have a diameter of 125-600 μm, involves embedding the needle in the boundary wall, with the sensitive tip at the surface.
+However, measuring the pressure field by means of such needle hydrophones, which typically have a diameter of 125- $600\,\mu\mathrm{m}$, involves embedding the needle in the boundary wall, with the sensitive tip at the surface.
 Under such conditions, the pressure field at the surface can be perturbed by the discontinuities at the needle tip.
 Moreover, mapping the field along the surface requires multiple needles, and more discontinuities would appear.
-The optical scheme proposed here permits to measure the pressure field within a 100 nm thick layer at the surface with a transverse resolution of the order of 200 μm.
+The optical scheme proposed here permits us to measure the pressure field within a 100 nm thick layer at the surface with a transverse resolution on the order of 200 μ m.
 In the experiments, we generated shock waves well inside water and detected their pressure upon their interaction with the 1DPC/water interface.